DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_financial_statement_payment_dates.md

 sidebar_position: 10
 ---

-Providers can view up to date payment cut-off dates, upcoming payment dates, and check to see whether output payments have been made by DfE.
-Financial statements are also directly provided to lead providers by DfE, and contain the same information, but the below endpoints are available for on-demand requests.
+Providers can view up-to-date payment cut-off dates, upcoming payment dates, and check to see whether output payments have been made by DfE.
+Financial statements are also directly provided to lead providers by DfE and contain the same information, but the below endpoints are available for on-demand requests.

 ## View all statement payment dates
 ```